-If you enjoy wildlife then a holiday cottage here would be ideal as it is a haven for red squirrels, deer and rare birds including the Red Kite.
-Visit the Puffins and seal colonies on the Farne Islands.
-Explore the quintessential fishing villages dotted along the coast or head inland to Kielder Forest for a wealth of activities.
+If you enjoy wildlife then holiday cottages here would be ideal as it is a haven for red squirrels, deer and rare birds including the Red Kite.

 Northumberlandia near Cramlington is a unique country park boasting a giant landscaped sculpture carved into the hillside.
 Let your pup join you on this leisurely walk up the hill.
 The sculpture of a reclining lady is a man-made of 1.5 million tonnes of rock, clay, and soil.
 It measures about 100 feet in height and a quarter of a mile in length.
 What better way to get out and explore the man-made marvel.
 Well behaved dogs are welcome in the park but must be on a lead.

 The Ship is a well-known landmark at The Mount, Eighton Banks.
 There are other well known historic landmarks close by including Shadons Hill, an old battlefield site in which William the Conqueror fought in 1068!
 The Ship at Eighton Banks is perfect for you and your dog.
 There is a list of impressive nearby walks, with lush green hills wherever you look.
 Relax in The Ship’s garden or in the bar where dogs are allowed.
 Grab a bite to eat for yourself while your pup nibbles on a doggie treat.